Student Belonging

 Contact: JEMSA@Brown.edu

-The mission of JeMSA is to foster a supportive and inclusive community for Jewish medical students while promoting cultural awareness, religious understanding, and professional growth among The Warren Alpert Medical School of Brown University, Brown graduate programs, and the broader Rhode Island Medical community.
+JeMSA offers programs and resources for all members of the campus community interested in exploring issues related to the Jewish experience in health care.
+JeMSA fosters a supportive and inclusive community while promoting cultural awareness, religious understanding, and professional growth among The Warren Alpert Medical School of Brown University, Brown graduate programs, and the broader Rhode Island Medical community.
+All medical students are welcome to join.

 Executive Board: Melissa Andolfato MD'28, Jessiel Castillo Espinal MD'28, Matthew Holman MD'28, Andrea Llamas Sanchez MD'28, Malia Perales MD'28, Jessica Roa MD'28